ChickenProp/chickenprop.github.com/drafts/matched-betting.md

 ---
 I've been doing a little bit of matched betting lately.
 The idea is that you place two opposite bets on the same event, calibrated so that your profit will be the same no matter which bet wins.
 If you do this entirely with your own money, your profit will (under reasonable assumptions) be negative.
 But bookmakers often offer free bets; you can use matched betting to extract most of the amount of that free bet as actual money.

 This post isn't advice about how to get into matched betting.
 That market is probably saturated; if you want to learn, I used [this guide](https://matchedbettingblog.com/matched-betting-intro/) and it served me well.
 (However, if anyone is inspired to try it by this post, I have a referral code for [smarkets](https://smarkets.com): **safto14**.
-It looks like if you sign up with that and bet $£20$, both you and I will receive $£10$ in risk-free bets.)
+It looks like if you sign up with that and bet $£20$, both you and I will receive $£10$ in risk-free bets.
+I swear that's not why I'm posting this.)

 (Um, but after that I feel obliged to give at least *some* safety information.
-So here goes: if you're not in the UK, this may be a bad idea.
+So here goes: if you're not a UK citizen currently in the UK, this may be a bad idea.
 Don't use credit cards to deposit funds; it seems they interpret that as a cash transaction and charge fees.
 Start small; that way there's less at risk in case you do something silly like use a credit card to deposit funds.
 Probably don't expect to earn lots of money this way, either in total or per-hour.)

 Instead, I want to go into the math behind it, in more depth than I've seen in other places.
 None of this math is complicated, but some of it is useful, and I haven't seen anyone do it before.
 (I even deliberately went looking.)